 VP – Human Resources

-Gail Wells, PHR, joined Mickey in 1997 as Human Resources Manager responsible for recruiting, employee training, the 401(k) program, and workers’ compensation insurance and administration.
+Gail Wells, PHR, joined Mickey in 1997 as Human Resources Manager responsible for Employee & Community Affairs.
 She was promoted to Vice President, Human Resources in 2011.
 At Mickey, Gail has revamped and automated the company’s HR policies and procedures and introduced a variety of new training and orientation programs to foster a “starting right” environment.
 Prior to Mickey she spent 25 years with a major furniture manufacturer in a variety of HR roles serving 1,700 employees.
 She is a Past President of the HR Association of

 The most amazing thing about Mickey is the tremendous opportunity for advancement for all employees.
 I am a perfect example of that.

 Noel DiBona, a Chemical Engineer, joined Mickey in 2010 as Vice President Engineering, Purchasing & Project Services to spearhead the implementation of the new Mickey Engineered Vehicles Division, which offers unique technology to the specialty vehicles industry for medical, oil & gas and emergency response-related applications.
-In 2013 he was promoted to his current position, where he is dedicated exclusively to the development of profitable new revenue opportunities for Mickey.
+He is currently Vice President of Engineering and Customer Service.
 Noel has over 25 years of experience with major corporations such as Kraft General Foods, The Clorox Company, Fluor Corporation, and Tetra Tech.
 He served in the U.S. Army as an Airborne Ranger and held research positions at the Chemical Research Development & Engineering Lab in Edgewood, MD, where he contributed several patents for the decontamination of chemical warfare agents.

 The amazing thing about Mickey is our ability to develop products for totally new client industries by listening carefully to the customer and then leveraging our existing experience and expertise.